Common Parasitic Infections

 Leishmaniasis

 Cutaneous leishmaniasis (CL) is the most common form of leishmaniasis and causes skin lesions, mainly ulcers, on exposed parts of the body, leaving life-long scars and serious disability.
 About 95% of CL cases occur in the Americas, the Mediterranean Basin, the Middle East and Central Asia.
-Over two-thirds of new CL cases occur in 6 countries: Afghanistan, Algeria, Brazil, Columbia, Iran (the Islamic Republic of) and the Syrian Arab Republic.
-An estimated 0.7 million to 1.3 million new cases occur worldwide annually.
+It is estimated that 600,000 to 1 million new cases occur worldwide annually but only around 200,000 are reported to WHO.

-Mucocutaneous leishmaniasis leads to the partial or total destruction of mucous membranes of the nose, mouth and throat.
-Almost 90% of mucocutaneous leishmaniasis cases occur in Bolivia (the Plurinational State of), Brazil and Peru.
+Mucocutaneous leishmaniasisleads to the partial or total destruction of mucous membranes of the nose, mouth and throat.
+Over 90% of mucocutaneous leishmaniasis cases occur in Bolivia (the Plurinational State of), Brazil, Ethiopia and Peru.

 Schistosomiasis

-Estimates show that at least 258 million people required preventive treatment for schistosomiasis in 2014.
-More than 61.6 million people were reported to have been treated for schistosomiasis in 2014.
+Estimates show that at least 251.4 million people required preventive treatment for schistosomiasis in 2021, out of which more than 75.3 million were reported to have been treated.
+Schistosomiasis transmission has been reported from 78 countries, and is prevalent in tropical and subtropical areas.
+It is estimated that at least 90% of those requiring treatment for schistosomiasis live in Africa.

 • 3d rendered medically accurate illustration of a schistosoma